 The TFEF Fidelity Tool is a big Excel file with several worksheets to complete.
 Your data is automatically also shown in chart form for easier understanding.
 At the end is a summary chart that shows your progress in all five practice areas.

 TFEF Fidelity Tool template (Excel)

-The Transition-Focused Education Framework (TFEF) is one of the organizing documents of the Next Steps project.
-The five practice areas form the basis of our work with cohort schools.
+The Transition-Focused Education Framework (TFEF) was one of the organizing documents of the Next Steps project.
+The five practice areas formed the basis of our work with cohort schools.
 The lists in the ovals are examples of activities in that practice area.

 The TFEF is based on:

 - Paula Kohler’s Taxonomy for Transition Programming.
 (Kohler, P.D.
 (1996).
 A taxonomy for transition programming: Linking research and practice.
 Champaign: Transition Research Institute, University of Illinois.)
 Note there is a new version of the Taxonomy, 2.0, published in 2016.

 - NH Transition Community of Practice Template for Secondary Transition

 - PTA National Standards for Family-School Partnerships

 This is an example of a completed data entry worksheet for Student Development practices.
 To use the TFEF Fidelity Tool, your team would rate your school’s degree of implementation for each of the critical components listed under each practice.
 You would: